kalrashivam/DataScience-with-python/README.md

 P.s.
 For future certification takers,
      Use this just as a reference and don't fully depend on it.
-     As i have made some mistakes in the assignments
+     As i have made some mistakes in the assignments And pandas and everything keeps on changing so some of the solutions might not work when you use them.